nishantsah08/public_html/executive/ministry_of_technology_and_digital_infrastructure/development_department/docs/04_INTERNAL_SYSTEM_PORTAL_BLUEPRINT.md

 ### 1. Main Dashboard (Landing Page)

-- **Purpose:** To provide a single-glance overview of the business, framed around the four critical inversion risks.
+- **Purpose:** To provide a single-glance overview of the business, framed around key operational areas.
 - **Structure:** The dashboard will be divided into four main quadrants:
-    1.  **Compliance Risk:** Displays the output of the `getComplianceStatusReport` (pending verifications, agreements, etc.).
+    1.  **Tenant Welfare:** A large, prominent line chart displaying the **Tenant Satisfaction Trend** over the last 6 months.
+This is the primary measure of service quality.
+The data is sourced from the `feedback.get_satisfaction_trend` capability.
-    2.  **Judicial Approvals:** A queue of pending high-value judicial cases requiring the CEO's decision.
-Each item will link to a detailed case view.
+    2.  **Judicial & Compliance:** A queue of pending high-value judicial cases requiring the CEO's decision, alongside a summary of any compliance risks (e.g., pending police verifications).
-    3.  **Financial Risk:** Displays the outputs of `getPendingRentReport`, `getTotalCashAtHand`, and `getProjectedRevenueNextMonth`.
-    3.  **Reputation Risk (GBL):** Displays the outputs of `getCustomerComplaintsReport` and `getLeadFunnelReport`.
-    4.  **Key Person Risk (Caretaker):** Also displays the `getCustomerComplaintsReport` as a proxy for operational stress.
+    3.  **Financial Health:** Key metrics including `Pending Rent`, `Cash At Hand`, and `Projected Revenue`.
+    4.  **Sales & Growth:** A summary of the lead funnel, occupancy rates, and key marketing metrics.

 ---